Best Wireless Headphones for Note 10 and Note 10+ Android Central 2021

 - Ambient sound mode

-The Sony WF-1000XM3 have industry-leading ANC for a wireless earbud, let alone truly wireless ones.
-They block out an impressive amount of low rumbles, such as engine noise, but also mid-range noises such as people having conversations.
+The Sony WF-1000XM3 have industry-leading ANC for a set of wireless earbuds, let alone true wireless ones.
+They block out an impressive amount of low rumbles, such as engine noise, but also mid-range noises such as talking and fan noise.

 You'll also get hands-free Google Assistant.
-This means that you'll be able to access the Assistant by simply saying "Hey Google" or "Ok Google".
-What's great about this feature is that they work when either bud is paired to your phone so you don't have to worry about which one has the feature and which one doesn't.
+This means that you'll be able to access the Assistant by simply saying "Hey Google" or "OK Google".
+What's great about this feature is that it works when either bud is paired to your phone so you don't have to worry about which one has the feature and which one doesn't.

 The charging case will get you an additional 19 hours of battery life and charges over USB-C. Unfortunately, there's no wireless charging here.
 For the buds themselves, each bud gets six hours of battery life (either on their own or together in a stereo pair).

-Unfortunately, the touch controls on each bud might become an issue here.
-By default, the left bud is reserved just for the ambient sound mode and the right ear cup houses all of your media controls.
+Unfortunately, there's no way to get both earbuds to have the same touch gestures.
+By default, the left bud is reserved just for the ambient sound mode, and the right ear cup houses all of your media controls.
 There's an option in the Sony Headphones Connect app to reverse these, but there's no more customization beyond that.
-The case itself is a decent size.
-You might have some issues fitting them in smaller pockets, but most pockets will work just fine.
+This means you'll have to cautious about which earbud is connected if you plan to use only one earbud.
+The case itself is relatively large.
+If you're the type of person who likes to place your earbuds in your jean's coin pocket, these definitely won't fit in there.

 - Great Battery life on both case and buds